tc39/notes/es9/2018-03/mar-21.md

 DE:  I wanted to take the time to analyze the 1.1 proposal, as soon as possible.
 Before this meeting, I don't think we considered the -> syntax in the committee, just on GitHub.
 But other things we did discuss.
 We arrived we arrived at this particular case.
 I don't think switching to a different position will be easy and if we do want to do that, that I hope we do so soon.

-BE: I'm not going to chapmion, Allen probably won't either.
+BE: I'm not going to champion, Allen probably won't either.
 It may just be a strawman.
 My intention wasn't to advance a proposal.

 DE: I don't see any new cross cutting concerns.
 Reading the explainer, I don't understand if there's any synergy -- to see If we do want to make some of these changes.
 If not, maybe we come with a conclusion.
 We have very carefully considered various cost cutting concerns, and I'd like to discuss those.